magniff/watch/README.md

 >>> InstanceOf(10)
 AttributeError: It is not allowed to initialize InstanceOf object with a value of (10,).
 ```
-- `Container` constructor wraps some inner validator and yields a validator for iterable, each element of which will be validated with this inner validator, e.g.
+- `Container` is a unary constructor that wraps an arbitrary validator and yields a validator for iterable, each element of which will be validated with this inner validator, e.g.
 ```python3
 >>> Container(InstanceOf(int, str)).predicate(["hello", 1])
 True